zlyreed/ExoProjects/TTU data/README.md

 	     - output:
 	       -*txx_EMG_w05_cut_normbyTimeMVC.mat*

-- Analysis on the normalized EMG data
+- To analyze the normalized EMG data ("t17 to t32")
-  - Mean, Peak and Area
+  - Mean, Peak and Area (based on book EMG ABC)
   - [later] may need to look into Amplitude Probability Report (idea from Noraxon software): percentage of time at three levels (above, within, and below 20%~30% of MVC)
   - use "NormalizedEMG_calculations1.m"
   - output: